angular-schule/website-articles/blog/2019-10-ngx-semantic-version/README.md

 We can generate a well-formatted changelog file without any manual effort.
 It can easily be determined what version part will be increased and much more.

 > You may think now: "Wow, that style looks complicated and hard to remember."
-But don't worry: you will be get used to it soon!
+But don't worry: you will get used to it soon!
 In a second you will see how creating these messages can be simplified using _commitizen_.

 If you want to try you _commitlint_ separately, you can even try it out using `npx`: